 At the same time, even though AWS holds 33% of the global market, the Q1 2020 statistics show a clear increase in the interest in Microsoft products.

 This growth is not accidental.
 Despite the huge popularity and broad functionality of AWS worldwide, more and more companies prefer Azure, considering it the most reliable and secure cloud platform for hosting enterprise and hybrid infrastructure.

 Besides, a large number of enterprises deploy Windows and other Microsoft software in their daily office work, which also affects the decision-making process.
 In such cases, they are less skeptical about the pros and cons of Windows Azure, as the Microsoft-run cloud is the right way to go.

 What’s So Good about Сloud Technologies in General?

 When listing Azure benefits, we cannot but mention some that are typical of MOST cloud vendors.
 After we’re done with the general part, we’ll swiftly move towards Azure-specific advantages.

 See below for the advantages which sustainable engagement of cloud vendors, including Azure Cloud, may open up for your company.

-Advantages of Windows Azure
+Advantages of Microsoft Azure